ufo-kit/concert/docs/devel/tutorial.rst

 As with normal Python constructors, ``__ainit__`` implementations must be cooperative in multiple-inheritance hierarchies.
 Every class that implements ``__ainit__`` must call ``await super().__ainit__()`` exactly once.
-A mixin which has initialization work must do the same; otherwise it terminates the chain and classes later in the MRO are never initialized.
+A mixin which has initialization work must do the same and should inherit from :class:`.AsyncObject` or :class:`.Parameterizable`; otherwise it terminates the chain and classes later in the MRO are never initialized.
 Constructor arguments should normally be consumed by the concrete class before it continues the parameterless base and mixin initialization chain.